Gruntfuggly/activitusbar/README.md

 One last option is `activitusbar.searchViewInPanel`.
 If you move the search view to the panel (using the context menu) then set this to true to allow the panel to be toggled instead of the sidebar. *Note: Don't set this to true with the search view in the normal position!*

 ## Known Issues

+Unfortunately, the octicons set currently supported by vscode is now slightly out of date, so some may not appear.

 Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used.